Sermon on the Mount: Interpretation

+Blomberg identifies an inaugurated-kingdom interpretation popularized by George Eldon Ladd as a widespread consensus 21st century scholars.
+On this reading, the kingdom is already present but will only be fully realised at Christ's return.
+Therefore, sermon's ethics apply to believers now while remaining only partially attainable in the present age.

+A further line of interpretation concerns the authority that the sermon attributes to Jesus.
+In A Rabbi Talks with Jesus (1993), the Jewish scholar Jacob Neusner imagines himself among the sermon's first hearers and declines to follow Jesus on the ground that the sermon places Jesus himself where the Torah stood.
+According to Neusner, "Christ now stands on the mountain, he now takes the place of the Torah", and "only God can demand of me what Jesus is asking".
+Joseph Ratzinger (Pope Benedict XVI) responds at length in Jesus of Nazareth (2007).
+He accepts Neusner's analysis: "Jesus understands himself as the Torah", so that the sermon's demands rest on his divine authority."
+Ratzinger also grants that the sermon supplies no political programme, since it "cannot serve as a foundation for a state and a social order".

 Comparison with the Sermon on the Plain

 While Matthew groups Jesus's teachings into sets of similar material, the same material is scattered when found in Luke.
 The Sermon on the Mount may be compared with the similar but shorter Sermon on the Plain as recounted by the Gospel of Luke, which occurs at the same moment in Luke's narrative, and also features Jesus heading up a mountain, but giving the sermon on the way down at a level spot.
 Some scholars believe that they are the same sermon, while others hold that Jesus frequently preached similar themes in different places.